clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

       VERSIONURL=<URL where the version of the mix will be hosted>
       FORMAT=1

+      [Server]
+      debuginfo_banned=true
+      debuginfo_lib=/usr/lib/debug/
+      debuginfo_src=/usr/src/debug/

+   The ``LOCAL_BUNDLE_DIR`` is where local bundle definition files are stored.
+   These include any new, original bundles you create, as well as edited versions of upstream Clear bundles.
+(More on this in Step 4 below.)

    The ``SERVER_STATE_DIR`` is where the mixed content is output.
 This is automatically created for you by the mixer.
 You can set this directory to any location, but we will use the workspace directory for this example.
 The same applies for ``BUNDLE_DIR``.
 This directory is generated for you in the location specified in the :file:`builder.conf`, in this case ``/home/clr/mix/mix-bundles``.
-This is where the bundle definitions are stored for your mix, and it is where the chroot-builder looks to know what bundles must be installed.
+If you are using the legacy chroot-builder, this directory is where the bundle definition files are temporarily stored while building chroots.
+By default, this directory is not generated until it is needed, and is not generated at all if using the new chroot-builder built into mixer.
+(More on this below in Step 8.)

    The :file:`.yum-mix.conf` file defined in ``YUM_CONF`` is auto-generated, along with the ``CERT`` file, :file:`Swupd_Root.pem`.
 The yum configuration